Undergraduate Research Opportunities FAQs

 If there are no positions available in the labs in the Microbiology and Immunology department, what other opportunities are available for gaining research experience?

-Take a look at the UNR Undergraduate Research page for many opportunities, including paid fellowships: https://www.unr.edu/undergradresearch/opportunities.
-Other departments on campus offer undergraduate research opportunities, including Biochemistry, Biology, Pharmacology, Physiology, and Engineering departments.
-There are local biotechnology and private companies that offer intern opportunities including Charles River Labs, DxDiscovery, and Phigenics.
+Please visit the UNR Undergraduate Research page for many opportunities, including paid fellowships: https://www.unr.edu/undergradresearch/opportunities.
+Other departments on campus that may offer undergraduate research opportunities include Biochemistry and Molecular Biology, Biology, Chemistry, Nutrition, Pharmacology, Physiology, Public Health, and Biomedical Engineering.
+There are also local biotechnology and private companies that offer internship opportunities including Charles River Labs, DxDiscovery, and Phigenics.
+Please reach out to other departments and companies directly to inquire about possible opportunities.

 Still have questions?